jaspector

 All construction beyond single-family dwellings should be discussed with the inspector, who enforces the Kentucky Building Code, State Plumbing Law, and National Electric Code.

-Typical processing time is Not public; the inspector handles timing based on project complexity..
+Building permit processing times in Rochester, KY typically run Not public; the inspector handles timing based on project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Rochester, KY.
 The following work is generally exempt: Single-family dwellings are exempt from county permits..
 Note: No additional exempt-work list is published for Rochester; confirm any other exemptions with the local building inspector.
+When in doubt, confirm with the local building department before starting work.